-In the UK, a full 96% of the data was available, in Austria 71%, only one third or less of the data was available in Croatia, France and Hungary.
-Moderate levels of data publication were found in Germany (64%) and Spain (61%).
+In the UK, a full 96% of the data was available, followed by Spain, with a 71% of data available.
+Moderate levels of data publication were found in Austria (64%) and Germany (64%).
+Only one third or less of the data was available in Hungary (39%), France (36%) and Croatia (32%).
 It is not clear whether data is missing because it is not collected, or if governments simply have not yet published all the data that they have.

 The lack of common international standards for how countries should report SDG data is also reflected in the wide variety of formats and platforms for publication.
-Some countries, such as Germany and the UK, have deployed the user-friendly open source platform Open SDG, which permits data visualisations and makes the data easy to explore.
-Others such as Spain still have rather old-fashioned statistical websites, while Croatia has no centralised platform for reporting SDG data, making the data hard to find.
+Some countries, such as Croatia, Germany and the UK, have deployed the user-friendly open source platform Open SDG, which permits data visualisations and makes the data easy to explore.
+Others such as Spain still have rather old-fashioned statistical websites.